 INSTITUTE FOR LEADERSHIP EDUCATION

 The Institute for Leadership Education is a well-established, internationally award-winning interdisciplinary program with broad engagement between the college and communities it serves.
 Leadership education and development is a foundational aspect of the Wartburg experience.
-Among the programs sponsored by the Institute for Leadership Education are:
+Popular programs sponsored by the Institute for Leadership Education are the leadership minorCommunity Builders, and the Baldwin Leadership Fellows.

 LEADERSHIP MINOR